ocelot-inc/ocelotgui/README.md

 <H3 id="getting-and-using-the-ocelotgui-source">Appendix 5 Getting and using the ocelotgui source</H3><HR>

 <P>The ocelotgui source package has everything necessary to compile
-and link and install for any Linux distribution.
-If the typical developer packages such as cmake and the gcc c/c++ compiler has been installed already, building an executable usually takes less than fifteen minutes.</P>
+and link and install for any Linux distribution, or FreeBSD.
+If the typical developer packages such as cmake and the gcc c/c++ compiler have been installed already, building an executable usually takes less than fifteen minutes.</P>